Welcome to Distance Learning. Here are the things you need to know.

 Grades in all content areas will be determined using four criterias: 25% Participation in synchronous “learn together” lessons), 25% Participation in asynchronous “learn at own pace lessons”, 25% classwork and quizzes, and 25% end of unit tests and/or performance tasks.

 Illuminate, Parent Square, and Google Classroom will be our main online tools to support distance learning.
 You can use the Illuminate app on your devices to monitor grades, assignment completion, as well as attendance, and Parent Square is how the school communicates with families.
-Please call 424-242-9212 or email JGonzalez@equitasacademy.org for any assistance or to set up your accounts.
+Please call or text 424-242-9212 or email JGonzalez@equitasacademy.org for any assistance or to set up our accounts.

 Let’s make learning happen.